 KECK INSTITUTE FOR SPACE STUDIES

-Solicitation Release Date: 03 October 2023
+Solicitation Release Date: 1 October 2024

-Proposal Concepts Due (Required): 03 November 2023
+Proposal Concepts Due (Required): 1 November 2024

-Proposals Due: 20 December 2023
+Proposals Due: 20 December 2024

-The Keck Institute for Space Studies (KISS) is soliciting proposals for Study Programs to be carried out during the 2024 calendar year.
+The Keck Institute for Space Studies (KISS) is soliciting proposals for Study Programs to be carried out during the 2025 calendar year.

 Download Full Details

-We intend to select and support 4-5 Study Programs for the 2024 calendar year.
-Submitting a concept proposal is the first step in developing a proposal for a 2024 KISS study.
+We intend to select and support 3-5 Study Programs for the 2025 calendar year.
+Submitting a concept proposal is the first step in developing a proposal for a 2025 KISS study.

-The Keck Institute is looking for approaches that would not happen without KISS sponsorship.
-We are looking for technically oriented studies that significantly advance a field.
+Study program concepts are solicited in the broad areas of space studies including but not limited to planetary science, earth science, astronomy & astrophysics, and engineering.
+The Keck Institute is looking for programs that would not happen without KISS support.
+We are looking for technically-oriented studies that significantly advance a field.
 Proposals for incremental advances are not solicited here.

-Your proposal concept should include:
+Your proposal concept (due 1 November 2024) should include:

-Your final proposal should include:
+Your final proposal (due 20 December 2024) should include:

-• Please note: Letters of committment from the 18 participants must be included in the proposal.
+Please note: Letters of committment from the 18 participants must be included in the proposal.

-Proposal Concepts Due (Required): 03 November 2023
+Proposal Concepts Due (Required): 1 November 2024

 Please continue working on your proposal.
 While you will be provided with feedback on your proposal from a KISS Steering Committee Member, this is not a go/no-go decision.